System-rat/ansi/README.md

 to I wil publish the docs, until then the documentation can be manually built.

+Building the documentation requires a few dependencies:
+ - doxygen
+ - sphinx-doc

+And some pip packages:
+ - sphinx-rtd-theme
+ - sphinx-sitemap
+ - breathe

+ After those are installed run the following:

 ```sh
 $ cd docs/ && make html && firefox _build/html/index.html
 ```